 Few artists have shaped the scope of contemporary art and influenced a younger generation more than Wolfgang Tillmans.
 Since the early 1990s, his works have epitomized a new kind of subjectivity in photography, pairing intimacy and playfulness with social critique and the persistent questioning of existing values and hierarchies.
 Through his seamless integration of genres, subjects, techniques, and exhibition strategies, he has expanded conventional ways of approaching the medium and his practice continues to address the fundamental question of what it means to create pictures in an increasingly image-saturated world.

 In 2017, Tate Modern in London held a major survey exhibition of Tillmans’s work.
 The artist also presented a new immersive installation featuring his work in music and video in the South Tank at the museum.
 Later that year, solo shows of Tillmans’s work were on view at the Fondation Beyeler in Basel, marking the institution’s first comprehensive examination of photography as a medium, as well as at the Kunstverein in Hamburg.

 The artist has operated the non-profit exhibition space Between Bridges since 2006.
-First located in London until 2011, Between Bridges has exhibited a range of work by artists, including David Wojnarowicz, Ull Hohn, Charlotte Posenenske, and Charles Henri Ford.
+First located in London until 2011, the space has presented a range of work by artists, including David Wojnarowicz, Ull Hohn, Charlotte Posenenske, and Charles Henri Ford.
 In January 2014, it reopened in Berlin with a solo show of work by Patrick Caulfield.
 From 2003 to 2009, Tillmans served as a professor at the Städelschule in Frankfurt.